6andrey/learn-salesforce/learning/certifications/salesforce-integration-architect/salesforce-integration-architect-notes.md

 ### [Build Integrations Using Connected Apps](https://trailhead.salesforce.com/en/content/learn/trails/build-integrations-using-connected-apps?trailmix_creator_id=strailhead&trailmix_slug=architect-integration-architecture)

-A **connected app** is a framework that enables an external application to integrate with Salesforce using APIs and standard protocols used to authorize, authenticate, and provide single sign-on (SSO) for external apps.
+A **connected app** is a framework that enables an external application to integrate with Salesforce using APIs and standard protocols (SAML, OAuth, OpenID Connect) used to authorize, authenticate, and provide single sign-on (SSO) for external apps.

 **Benefits of using conected apps**:
 - Access data with API integration - to pull data from your SF org.
+Several OAuth 2.0 authorization flows may be used depending on the type of connected app
-- Integrate service providers with your SF.
+- Integrate service providers with SF.
 E.g. when SF acts as identity provider.
+SAML 2.0.
+SF support SAML SSO.
+E.g. create a connected app with SAML, so SF is configured as identity provider, and users will be able to login into external app with SF credentials.
+A connected app may also be with OpenID Connect to integrate a service provider with SF (Service Provider must accepts OpenID tokens).
 - Provide authorization to external API gateways - SF acts as independent OAuth authorization server.
+OpenID Connect dynamic client registration may be used to dynamically clent client apps as connected apps in SF.
+SF then can authorize those connected apps to access protected resource hosted by 3rd-part services.
-- Manage access to third-party apps - e.g. to control what data 3rd-party has access to in SF.
+- Manage access to third-party apps - e.g. to control what data 3rd-party has access from SF.

 **Who does what**:
 - Connected developer - builds API integrations or external apps that can access SF data as a connected app.
 - Connected app admin - installs, uninstalls, blocks connected apps from SF org, configures permissions and policies.

 **Access Data with API Integration**
+Connected app may be used to request access to SF data on the behalf of an external app.
+A connected app it needs to be integrated with the S API using the OAuth 2.0 protocol (an open protocol that enables authorization and secure data sharing between applications through the exchange of tokens).
+Developers use OAuth APIs to integrate their app with SF.
+These OAuth APIs enable a user to work in one app but see the data from another.

+SF mobile app uses OAuth 2.0 authorization flow to get access to SF data.

 ***Connected App and OAuth Terminology***
 - Access Token - can be used instead of user's SF credentials
 - Authorization Code - token that represents access granted to the end user, used in OAuth 2.0